 Trading with the trend is one of the most advantageous things a trader learns to do.
 Using an engulfing candle day-trading strategy for stocks, currencies, or futures is one way to get into trending moves just as momentum is picking up.

 In a candlestick price chart, the wide parts of candlesticks are called "real bodies."
 In a down or bearish candle, the top marks the opening price, and the bottom marks the closing price for the period you're observing.
 The real body of a down candle is often black or red in color.
 In an up or bullish candle, the top marks the closing price, and the bottom marks the opening price.
 The real body of an up candle is often white or green.
 The high and low prices for the period may be indicated by thin lines that look like wicks of the candle and that extend beyond the real body.

-A bullish engulfing candle is when the real body of an up candle completely envelops the real body of the prior down candle.
+A bearish engulfing candle occurs when the real body of a down candle completely envelops the real body of the prior up candle.
+A bullish engulfing candle occurs when the real body of an up candle completely envelops the real body of the prior down candle.

 Isolate the Trend